 This is a step you can take today, rather than waiting days or even weeks to start your Equifax services.

 If your information has likely been compromised in the Equifax incident, you can also implement a free fraud alert on all three of your credit reports.
 The temporary alert lasts for 90 days and creates extra steps that must be taken for any type of credit change to take place.

 If you have proof that your identity has been stolen, you can implement an extended alert that lasts for seven years.
 You’ll also be taken off marketing lists for prescreened offers for five years.

 Enroll in Comprehensive Credit Monitoring

 Consider enrolling in a paid credit monitoring service.
 Equifax’s free services only last for one year and may not start right away.
 On top of that, it only monitors your credit reports.

-Compared to the drawn out implications of having your identity stolen, the small monthly fee could well be worth it.
+Compared to the drawn-out implications of having your identity stolen, the small monthly fee could well be worth it.

-The Equifax security breach is a big deal.
+The Equifax data breach is a big deal.
 The amount of people potentially affected is outstanding — nearly half the country’s population.
 And because of Equifax’s data collection processes, there’s no specific target.
 It doesn’t matter where you shop or what websites store your credit card information.
 Anyone with a social security number could be affected.